 - Myeloma is the 19th most common cancer in the UK, accounting for 2% of all new cancer cases (2016).

-- In males, myeloma is the 15th most common cancer in the UK, with around 2,800 cases diagnosed in 2012.
+- In males in the UK, myeloma is the 15th most common cancer, with around 3,100 cases diagnosed in 2013.